 - The Add or Drop Courses form must be signed by the student's faculty advisor to add and/or drop classes. - The completed and signed form must be submitted to the registrar.
 A separate form must be submitted for each semester. - A Change of Registration fee will be charged for each form submitted. - Adding Courses: Courses may be added prior to the second meeting of the course. - Dropping Courses: Courses may be dropped at any time prior to the last class session for any reason, including Leave of Absence, Withdrawal, Military Leave of Absence or Separation from Seminary. - The student must submit the signed Add or Drop Courses form to the registrar.
 The official date of dropping the course is the date the form is received by the registrar. - If the form is received by the registrar prior to the end of the 50% tuition refund period (See Student Financial Responsibility, Section 6), the dropped course(s) will not appear on the student's transcript. - If the form is received by the registrar after the end of the 50% tuition refund period, the dropped course(s) will be designated as Withdraw Pass (WP) or Withdraw Fail (WF) as determined by the professor.
-WP or WF will be recorded on the student's transcript, but will not be calculated in the GPA. - Dropping courses may affect the student's eligibility for financial aid. - Deadlines to Drop Courses Without Penalty - Fall or Spring Term (14 weeks each) Up to End of Day 10 of the Term - 7-week Course Prior to 3rd class meeting - 3-credit Intensive Course Prior to 3rd class meeting 2-credit Intensive Course Prior to 2nd class meeting
+WP or WF will be recorded on the student's transcript, but will not be calculated in the GPA. - Dropping courses may affect the student's eligibility for financial aid. - All students who register for courses will be graded in those courses unless the Add or Drop Courses form is submitted to the registrar within the posted deadline.